-Payments to victims of Nazi persecution.
+- 1994 (Public Law 103-286, enacted August 1).
+Payments to victims of Nazi persecution. - 1998 (Public Law 105-285, enacted October 27).
 Funds made available to an SSI recipient by a state or local government or a nonprofit organization as part of the Individual Development Account demonstration project.